Pulp and paper industry in Europe: Recycling

 Paper for recycling is a major source of the paper industry's raw material, which is why the industry aims to maximise the European recycling rate.
 The recycling rate along the paper value chain (ERPC) reached 71.5% in 2015 - exceeding the voluntary target of 70% that was set by the industries declaration in 2011.
 The total amount of paper collected and sent to recycling in paper mills in 2015 was almost 56 million tonnes.
 18.2% was exported for recycling in third countries in 2015.
 The recycling rate is now considered close to its maximum possible.

 Innovation

 In 2011, the Confederation of European Paper Industries (CEPI) launched the “2050 Roadmap to a low-carbon bioeconomy”, as the first European manufacturing industry sector to react to the European Commission's roadmap towards a low-carbon economy with its own sector roadmap.
 The “Two Team Project”, which ran in 2013, sought to find the most innovative breakthrough technologies of the industry with two teams competing against each other.
 Eight breakthrough technologies made it to the publication.

-In 2015, CEPI collected more than 40 of the industry's most innovative products in another publication, “The Age of Fibre”, showcasing once again the versatility and innovation in the industry.
+In 2015, CEPI collected more than 40 of the industry's most innovative products in another publication, “The Age of Fibre”.